-The Panel considered the Initial Written Assessment at its meeting of 10 February 2004 and agreed to submit Modification Proposal P184 to the Assessment Procedure.
-It was agreed that Modification Proposal P184 would be progressed in parallel with Modification Proposal P185, "Redrafting of BSC Sections U and W in relation to clauses pertaining to the processing and rectification of Trading Queries/Disputes".
+The Panel considered the Initial Written Assessment at its meeting of 10 February 2004 and agreed to submit Modification Proposal P185 to the Assessment Procedure.
+It was agreed that Modification Proposal P185 would be progressed in parallel with Modification Proposal P184, "Clarification of BSC Section W in relation to the application of the Query Deadline to Trading Queries/Disputes".
 The Modification Group (the "Group") considered the Modification Proposal at its meeting on 21 February 2005 and discussed the issues raised by the proposal.
 An industry consultation was issued on 8 March 2005 and the responses were discussed by the Group at its meeting on 23 March 2005.
-The Group considered a number of issues raised by the Modification Proposal and unanimously concluded that: